-The Burning of Zozobra has been taking place in Santa Fe for over 85 years.
+The Burning of Zozobra has been taking place in Santa Fe for 89 years.
 They burn him every year and like the Phoenix rising from the dead, he comes back the next only to be burned again.
-The 2012 Burning of Zozobr takes place on Thursday, September 6th.
-Gates open at 3pm, entertainment starts at 3:30pm and the burning will take place around 8:15pm (it has been delayed in the past).
+The 2012 Burning of Zozobra takes place on Thursday, September 5th from 6 to 9pm.
+Gates open at 3pm, entertainment starts at 3:30pm.
+The burning, wind and weather permitting will take place around 8:15pm (it has been delayed in the past).
 Admission is $10 for adults, children under 12 are admitted free.

 Zozobra, aka Old Man Gloom, is a fifty-foot high puppet made from sticks, chicken wire and cloth.
 The tradition of the Burning of Zozobra, started by artist Will Shuster (one of Santa Fe’s Los Cinco Pintores) in 1924, caught on like a house on fire.
 The giant puppet’s demise symbolizes the burning of the past year’s woes.
 The Burning of Zozobra became the traditional, but unofficial kick-off to the annual Fiestas de Santa Fe in 1926.